marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 Kotlin's support for  [high-order function](https://kotlinlang.org/docs/lambdas.html) allows us to treat any [function as an interface](https://fsharpforfunandprofit.com/posts/convenience-functions-as-interfaces/).
 This concept enables us to achieve loose coupling[^5].

-Here's an improved version of `BirthdayViewModel` leveraging a function as an interface:
+Here's an improved version of `BirthdayViewModel` leveraging a function as an interface[^6]:

 ```kotlin
 class BirthdayViewModel(